rust-vmm/vm-memory/DESIGN.md

 ### I/O Virtual Address Space

 When using an IOMMU, there no longer is direct access to the guest (physical) address space, but instead only to I/O virtual address space.
-In this case:

-- `GuestMemory` replaces `GuestMemoryBackend`: It requires specifying the required access permissions (which are relevant for virtual memory).
-It also removes interfaces that imply a mostly linear memory layout, because virtual memory is fragmented into many pages instead of few (large) memory regions.
+In order to support this usecase, `GuestMemory` (unlike `GuestMemoryBackend`) requires specifying the required access permissions (which are relevant for virtual memory).

-  - Any `GuestMemory` still has a `GuestMemoryBackend` inside as the underlying address space, but if an IOMMU is used, that will generally not be guest physical address space.
+`GuestMemory` can still use `GuestMemoryBackend` inside as the underlying address space, but if an IOMMU is used, that may not be the guest physical address space.
 With vhost-user, for example, it will be the VMM’s user address space instead.
-  - `IommuMemory` as our only actually IOMMU-supporting `GuestMemory` implementation uses an `Iommu` object to translate I/O virtual addresses (IOVAs) into VMM user addresses (VUAs), which are then passed to the inner `GuestMemoryBackend` implementation (like `GuestMemoryMmap`).
-- `GuestAddress` (for compatibility) refers to an address in any of these address spaces:
+For compatibility, `GuestAddress` can refer to an address in any address space:
 - Guest physical addresses (GPAs) when no IOMMU is used,
 - I/O virtual addresses (IOVAs),
 - VMM user addresses (VUAs).

+`vm-memory` provides an example implementation of `GuestMemory` when compiled with the `iommu` feature.  `IommuMemory` uses an `Iommu` object to translate I/O virtual addresses (IOVAs) into VMM user addresses (VUAs), which are then passed to the inner `GuestMemoryBackend` implementation (like `GuestMemoryMmap`).

 ### Utilities and Helpers